asdKeys/Sound-Detector-Arduino/README.md

 ## How to Use

 First, download the Arduino IDE if you don't have it.
-Then, go to the file called "Radar.ino" and copy and paste that into the Arduino IDE.
+Then, go to the file called "Sound_LED.ino" and copy and paste that into the Arduino IDE.
 Finally, upload a servo library.
 The wiring is listed below with a diagram.

 ## Building